dodie/scott/readme.md

 How to use
 ----------

 Just drop it into your project, and Scott will automatically enhance your test reports.
-You don't have to use its API or modify your existing tests to make it work.
+You don't have to use any special APIs or modify your existing tests to make it work.

 > **Scott**: All systems automated and ready.
 A chimpanzee and two trainees could run her.
+>
 > **Kirk**: Thank you, Mr. Scott.
 I'll try not to take that personally.